 How was the caldera formed?

-Sierra Negra is located 1,124 metres above sea level and the caldera is 17 km wide, making for an impressive view of the surrounding areas.
+Sierra Negra is located 1,124 meters above sea level and the caldera is 17 km wide, making for an impressive view of the surrounding areas.
 A caldera in insular volcanoes is formed by means of a mechanical process, which means that the area has a direct connection to a magma chamber.
 After an eruption, a magma chamber takes a long time to fill up again.
 During this time, the volcano on top of it can no longer hold its weight, causing it to collapse.
 This doesn’t mean the volcano is no longer active.
 With Sierra Negra, volcanic eruptions keep on happening, not through a crater, but rather by means of volcanic flows.
 When magma creates pressure, lava comes out from wherever it finds a way out.
 Lava can come out from the caldera, the rim, or even the outskirts of the volcano.
 These new volcanic flows start throwing the volcanic product in all directions, filling up the caldera in certain areas.

 In fact, the age of the land over in Sierra Negra is easy to identify.
 For example, a person can easily see that the rim is full of vegetation, while the caldera holds almost no life.
 This means the caldera is much younger.